Updated May 8, 2023

-Ubuntu is based on Linux kernel and it is one of the Linux distributions, a project started by South African, Mark Shuttle worth.
-Ubuntu is the most used type of Linux based operating system in desktop installations.
-Ubuntu provides a friendly operating system and stable enough which is targeted toward the average computer user.
-It is easy to install and simplicity is one of its key features.
+Ubuntu is based on the Linux kernel, one of the Linux distributions, a project started by South African Mark Shuttle Worth.
+Ubuntu is the most used type of Linux-based operating system in desktop installations.
+Ubuntu provides a friendly operating system and is stable enough to target the average computer user.
+It is easy to install, and simplicity is one of its key features.
 Linux kernel is the operating system’s core, equivalent to an engine.
 Linux operating system is based on this kernel which Linus Torvalds crafted.
 With its default installation, Ubuntu has a variety of software available, like Firefox and several light games like chess and Sudoku.

-Linux is open source thus a majority of users can modify it, thus marking its range from phones to computers.
-User-friendly desktop environments, web browser and games helped to increase Linux’s popularity and making it more suitable, comfortable for home desktops.
+Linux is open-source; thus, most users can modify it, thus marking its range from phones to computers.
+User-friendly desktop environments, web browsers, and games helped increase Linux’s popularity and make it more suitable and comfortable for home desktops.
 Another attractive feature of Linux is flexibility.
-If I don’t like the way something behaves, I can change it, by replacing the piece of software which is compatible with my needs.
+If I don’t like how something behaves, I can change it by replacing the software compatible with my needs.

-Head to Head Comparison Between Linux and Ubuntu (Infographics)
+Head-to-Head Comparison Between Linux vs Ubuntu (Infographics)

-Key Differences Between Linux and Ubuntu
+Key Differences Between Linux vs Ubuntu

 - Linux started its journey in 1991, whereas Ubuntu took off in 2004.